 The best keyboards you can buy today

 You won’t find a faster, more responsive keyboard than the Huntsman Elite.
-Razor have plugged years of research and innovation into this premium keyboards that redefines precision and speed, thanks to Razor’s new Opto-Mechanical Switch technology.
+Razer have plugged years of research and innovation into this premium keyboards that redefines precision and speed, thanks to Razer’s new Opto-Mechanical Switch technology.

 These switches have an optical light sensor inside, so when you press a key a receiver is activated by the light signal actuating your command instantly.
 Designed primarily as a gaming keyboard and excelling as such, it also delivers an equally incredible typing experience – the keys are super light and balanced but you still get that reassuring clicky feedback.

 The icing on the cake is the Huntsman Elite’s durability – as the optical actuation provides less physical contact, so you can expect durability of up to 100 million keystrokes – about double that of other premium offerings.
 One of the very best keyboards on the market today.

 To see if this Razer Huntsman Elite keyboard is a better buy for you than our number two choice of best keyboard, then be sure to check out our Razer Huntsman Elite vs Apple Magic Keyboard comparison feature.

 When it comes to using a Mac, it makes a lot of sense to stick with Apple accessories - so it’s a good thing the Apple Magic Keyboard is such a great choice.
 For a start, it automatically pairs with your Mac right out of the box, so there’s no faffing about with setup.